 What is StandWatch Academy Shockwave?

 The Shockwave Course begins with a workshop where students learn from a nationally recognized business model development program created by Dr. Ben Eng, Assistant Professor of Marketing, Marshall University’s Brad D. Smith Schools of Business.
-Dr. Eng’s “Find Your Drive” course helps students learn how to take innovative ideas and create sound businesses that can transform West Virginia’s economy.
+Dr. Eng’s “Find Your Drive” course helps students learn how to take innovative ideas and create sound businesses through design-thinking that can transform West Virginia’s economy.
 At the end of the workshop, students will have the beginnings of a business model that they will then go test, refine, and update moving forward.

 All students must watch these two TED Talk videos prior to attending the Shockwave workshop.